coder/docs/environments/index.md

 description: "Learn about development environments in Coder."
 ---

-An Environment is your remote development workspace.
-All Environments are entirely reproducible, based on a shared [Image](../images/index.md).
+An environment is your remote development workspace.
+All environment are based on a shared [Image](../images/index.md) and therefore reproducible.

 ![Environments](../assets/environments.svg)

-## Jump In
+## In this section

 <children></children>